Student lending

 Student loan forgiveness

-The terms “forgiveness,” “cancellation,” and “discharge” have different meanings, but all three generally mean that the balance of your loan debt is erased after certain qualifying events.
-On this webpage:
+The terms “forgiveness,” “cancellation,” and “discharge” each have a specific meaning, but all three generally mean that your remaining loan debt is erased or reduced if you meet certain qualifications.
+We use the following definitions on our website:

-• Forgiveness refers to programs based on employment (such as Public Service Loan Forgiveness)
+- Forgiveness refers to the removal of loans through programs based on employment (such as Public Service Loan Forgiveness) or amount of time spent in repayment.

-• Discharge refers to events beyond your control (such as your school closing).
-For more information on discharge, please see our student loan discharge section.
+- Discharge refers to the removal of loans after events beyond your control (such as your school closing).
+For more information on discharge, please see our page on student loan discharge.

 Learn more about IDR forgiveness at the Federal Student Aid’s IDR forgiveness page or reach out to EDCAP.

-Public Service Loan Forgiveness (PSLF) provides loan forgiveness if you have made 120 qualifying payments on your federal loans while working in public service.
+You may qualify for Public Service Loan Forgiveness (PSLF) if you have made 120 qualifying payments on your federal loans while working in public service.
 Qualifying positions include federal, state, and local government positions, as well as jobs at not-for-profit organizations based in the U.S.

 For more detailed information on PSLF, consult FSA’s PSLF page or EDCAP’s resources on getting Public Service Loan Forgiveness.

 New York state offers certain loan forgiveness programs that provide awards if you are in certain types of qualifying employment.
-These include social workers, farmers, teachers, and lawyers in certain public service positions.
+These types of employment include social work, farming, teaching, and certain public service legal fields.

 Student loan discharge